Scale your business with our modular plugins.

 After the translation finishes, save the settings and that’s it!
 You have created a multilingual store and changed the language of your WooCommerce site.

-To translate your store into more languages, follow the same process selecting the languages you want.
+To translate your store into additional languages, follow the same process and select the languages you need.

-NOTE: Keep an eye on the updates, so whenever the WooCommerce plugin releases a new version, you update the translated files too to make sure everything is translated.
+NOTE: Keep an eye on updates so that whenever the WooCommerce plugin releases a new version, you update the translated files too to ensure everything is translated.

 Best WordPress Translation Plugins